RaFia Santana: #POWERVHS (2016)

 ‘#POWERVHS’ is a 9-artist visual mixtape that Santana compiled to empower black, brown women and queer femme/non-binary artists.
 It features video works by Hattie Ball, Michelle Marie Charles, Angelina Fernández, Reagan Holiday, María José, Nandi Loaf, Liz Mputu, Sondra Perry, and Santana herself.
 The compilation debuted at Disclaimer Gallery on 603 Bushwick Ave, Brooklyn and is available at Printed Matter.

-#PAYBLACKTIME (2016-Present)
+#PAYBLACKTIME (since 2016)

 "#PAYBLACKTIME" is a grassroots initiative started by Santana to collect funds for food delivery through Seamless and Grubhub to marginal individuals who can't afford meals.
 In an interview with Vogue, writer Sandra Song summarizes its goal of turning racial allies' guilt into meaningful action: "...the #PAYBLACKTiME initiative, which allows the people asking "Well what can I do to help marginalized folks?" to manifest their intentions into something tangible — i.e. food for hungry black and brown people."
 In its first three months, #PAYBLACKTiME transferred over $6,000 in donations into meals purchased.
 The work is now archived in Rhizome's Net Art Anthology.